andreas0x41/coding-tutorial-obsidian/content/Python/1 General/2 Output.md

 print(3)
 ```

-Bellow you see the exact output of these print statements.
+Below you see the exact output of these print statements.

 ```output
 1